Change Trackpad preferences on Mac

 Look up & data detectors

-Select the option, then choose the gesture to use to secondary click (or Control-click) items on the screen.
+Choose the gesture to use to secondary click (or Control-click) items on the screen.

 Tap to click

-Drag the slider to set how firmly you must press the trackpad to take action.
+Set how firmly you must press the trackpad to take action.

-Drag the slider to set the tracking speed of the pointer when you move it across the screen.
+Set the tracking speed of the pointer when you move it across the screen.

-Select this option to turn off the clicking sound on a Force Touch trackpad.
+Turn off the clicking sound on a Force Touch trackpad.

 Force Click and haptic feedback

 On a Force Touch trackpad, force click an item to take action.
 (To force click, press firmly until you feel a deeper click.)
 For example, force click a file in the Finder to show it in a Quick Look window.
-With the checkbox selected, you also feel tactile feedback when aligning objects in some apps, like Preview.
+With the tick box selected, you also feel tactile feedback when aligning objects in some apps, like Preview.